carlosp420/nymphalidae_diversification/MS.md

 MEDUSA on the MCC tree from @wahlberg2009 (Table 3).
 Although the diversification pattern found by
 MEDUSA and MultiMEDUSA was the same, the latter consistently estimated lower rates.
-Thus the shifts recovered with low diversification rate on the MCC were recovered with negative diversification rate by MultiMEDUSA.
+Thus, the shifts recovered with low diversification rate on the MCC were recovered with negative diversification rate by MultiMEDUSA.
 The background diversification and all shifts found by MEDUSA on the 1000 trees are provided as an R object in supp. mat.
 07).